arthur-r-oliveira/DotNetBuggyApp/README.md

 - On-Demand Resources: The debug container only consumes resources when actively used.

 **Cons:**
-- Kubernetes Version Dependent: The kubectl debug --target command requires Kubernetes 1.25+ and enabled EphemeralContainers feature gates (your current client/cluster might not fully support this).
+- Kubernetes Version Dependent: The kubectl debug `--target` command requires Kubernetes 1.25+ and enabled EphemeralContainers feature gates.
-- Security Policy Challenges: Similar to the sidecar, granting SYS_PTRACE to an ephemeral container will face the same PodSecurity restrictions, potentially requiring privileged SCC access.

 ##### 5.3.4.1  Example Commands: